FACK1/POST/README.md

 ### About:
 our website allows the user to add a post .
 ### User journey:
- - As a user I want to add post , the user will the others posts .
+ - As a user I want to add post , the user will see the posts of others  .
 ### Site Link in Heroku :
 [POST]()
 ### Site design :